Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Chances are, these more “successful” addict employees are merely holding on to their jobs by the skin of their teeth.
 In sobriety, with more energy and focus, promotions and salary increases might finally be within reach.
 Many recovering addicts also find that they look at their careers with fresh eyes.
 It is possible that in the early period of recovery you’ll find that you want to begin a new career entirely — and you’ll actually be able to do it!

-By flooding the brain with endorphins, rugs and alcohol provide such a powerful thrill to addicts that most other activities pale in comparison.
+Flooding the brain with endorphins, rugs, and alcohol provides such a powerful thrill to addicts that most other activities pale in comparison.
 Sobriety is not boring.
 In fact, it’s time to rediscover old hobbies and discover entirely new ones.
 Whether it’s sitting down at home and relaxing with a book or playing a game of pickup basketball with friends, you’ll probably end up feeling better than you ever did while using.

 What To Do If You’re Considering Sobriety